-Income for the year (excluding investment gains) was £11.5 million, an increase of 8% from the previous year.
+Income for the year (excluding investment gains) was £13.1 million, an increase of 16% from the previous year.
 Income is analysed as follows:

 Membership income comprises practising certificates, retentions and non-practising member fees.
 Other core income comprises fees from regulatory activity.
-This includes an element of the Scottish Solicitors' Guarantee Fund accounts fee paid by firm principals towards financial compliance and interventions, recovery of costs awarded to the Society by the Scottish Solicitors Disciplinary Tribunal, and commission and recoveries from Judicial Factories.
+This includes the accounts fee paid by firm principals towards financial compliance and interventions, recovery of costs awarded to the Society by the Scottish Solicitors Disciplinary Tribunal, and commission and recoveries from Judicial Factories.

 In the course of the covid-19 pandemic, the Society provided a support package amounting to circa £2.2 million over two years to the profession in the form of discounted membership fees.
-The practising certificate fee and accounts fee for the 2020/21 practising year were discounted by 20% resulting in a significant reduction in income compared to the previous year.
-This support package is delivered over two years, with a discount of 10% applied to both fee categories for the 2021/22 practising year.
+The practising certificate fee and accounts fee for the 2020/21 practising year were discounted by 20%, with a discount of 10% applied to both fee categories for the 2021/22 practising year.
+In 2022/23 fees were realigned to pre covid levels with significant increases agreed for the 2023/24 practising year, driven by high inflation pressures within a changing economic environment whilst maintaining appropriate reserves